-Some people eat three regular meals a day.
-Some eat six smaller meals.
+Some people eat three meals a day.
+Some eat six small meals.
 For others, one meal may blend into the next.
-For every eating style out there, there is someone who swears by it.
-But whether you’re a regimented eater or a constant “grazer,” at some point during your day, you’re likely to eat a snack.
-When you have chronic kidney disease (CKD), whether you’re in the early stages or on dialysis, it doesn’t mean you have to forego snacks because of your prescribed kidney diet.
+But whether you’re a regimented eater or a constant “grazer,” at some point, you’re likely to eat a snack.
+When you have chronic kidney disease (CKD), whether you’re in the early stages or on dialysis, it doesn’t mean you have to forego snacks.
 But it does require a bit of planning so you can feel good about including snacks on the kidney diet.

-Snacking is okay on the kidney diet — especially if it helps curb your hunger and prevents you from overeating at your next meal — as long as you make healthy choices.
-Rather than eating food that is high in sodium, such as a small bag of potato chips, a better option for a mid-morning or afternoon snack is a piece of kidney-friendly fruit.
+Snacking is okay on the kidney diet as long as you make healthy choices.
+Rather than eating food that is high in sodium, such as a small bag of potato chips, a better option is a piece of kidney-friendly fruit.

 Go through any cookie or cracker aisle of your local grocery store and you’ll find a wide array of snacks.
 However, if you have CKD you should limit or avoid certain ingredients that may be present in snack foods.
 Your doctor or dietitian may recommend that you limit your intake of phosphorus, potassium, sodium and calcium if your kidneys are no longer able to keep these minerals in balance.
 By educating yourself and with the help of your healthcare team, there are many kidney-friendly, healthy and tasty snacks available.

-Fruit and vegetables are great, but you can also snack on other options not found in the produce section.
-Be sure to check the nutrition label and avoid any items that contain added phosphorus.
+You can also snack on other options not found in the produce section.
+Check nutrition labels and avoid any items that contain added phosphorus.

-If you have low albumin and your dietitian recommends extra protein, you may want to include one of these protein snacks.
-For dialysis patients taking phosphate binders, you may be instructed to take binders with protein-containing snacks to keep phosphorus in control.
+If you have low albumin, your dietitian may recommend extra protein, snacks for you.
+If you take phosphate binders, you may be instructed to take them with protein-containing snacks to control phosphorus.

 If you eat in moderation and make smart choices that are compatible with your kidney health needs, you can enjoy guilt-free snacking.
-Take time to learn what snack foods are good for your kidney diet with the help of your doctor or renal dietitian.
+Learn what snack foods are good for your kidney diet with the help of your doctor or dietitian.
 You can also manage your snacks and other meals on the DaVita Diet Helper.